Who doesn’t enjoy a good GIF? They’re quirky and undeniably addictive to use in text messages or PowerPoint

 GIFs are dynamic memes that convey motion and details that still images may not effectively communicate.
 Most people are familiar with their fair share of cat GIFs, but there’s a whole world of edgy and eye-catching GIFs that are used on websites, advertisements, and social media designed by truly talented creatives.
 As most artists know, GIFS are more than silly animations of cats or some weirdo’s dance moves.
 There’s a world of elegant, edgy and eye-catching GIFs designed by some truly talented creatives.

-Having a killer online portfolio for those GIFS is incredibly important.
+Having a killer online portfolio website for those GIFS is incredibly important.
 It separates you from a hobbyist and demonstrates your professionalism as a digital artist.
 A solid online portfolio has the potential to get your work noticed by clients, gain you notoriety in your field, or even take your career to the next level.

 Your online portfolio should speak for itself—Devoid of unnecessary bells and whistles yet beautifully designed and easy to navigate.
 Your portfolio should showcase your work in a way that’s clear, engaging, and visually captivating.
 Here at Format, we’ve seen some of the most well-designed and striking portfolios on the internet.